 start: [ "/var/opt/workspaces/sasds/start" ]

-When you are done defining the Pluggable Workspace, click the Build button at the bottom of the Compute Environment page to finalize your SAS Data Science configuration for Domino Data Lab
+When you are done defining the Pluggable Workspace, click Build to finalize your SAS Data Science configuration for Domino Data Lab

 The easiest way to keep your SAS Data Science updated is to repeat the steps in this guide whenever a new release of SAS Data Science is available.
 The same process should be repeated when you need to update a license file during renewals.